melwinalm/simpleWikiJS/README.md

 `template` - Specifies the design template for navigation bar.
 Customize existing ones or create new ones in this folder  - `\templates\navigation\`.

 `sticky` - Set it to `true`, if you want the navigation bar to be fixed on the top of page, even when the page is scrolled.
 Yet to implemented.

+- Wiki Settings

+'''
+"wiki": {
+        "template": "wiki/wiki.ejs",
+        "defaultfolder": "pages"
+    },
+'''

+`template`- Specifies the design template for wiki navigation.
+Customize existing ones or create new ones in this folder  - `\templates\wiki\`.

+`defaultfolder` - Specifies the folder location where the content(MD and HTML) files are available.

+- Content Settings

+'''
+"content": {
+        "template": "content/content.ejs"
+    },
+'''

+`template` - Specifies the design template for content part.
+Customize existing ones or create new ones in this folder  - `\templates\content\`.

+- Footer Settings

+'''
+"footer":{
+        "template": "footer/footer.ejs"
+    }
+'''

+`template` - Specifies the design template for footer navigation.
+Customize existing ones or create new ones in this folder  - `\templates\footer\`.

+#### `wiki.json`

+#### Customizing 404 page